CaptorAB/create-react-app/README.md

-## How to use the `captor-react-scripts`
+## How to use the `@captor/react-scripts`

-`captor-react-scripts` is forked from `create-react-app/react-scripts`.
+`@captor/react-scripts` is forked from `create-react-app/react-scripts`.
 The mdx-loader is added to the webpack.config file.

 To create a new app run:

 ```
-npx create-react-app <app-name> --scripts-version captor-react-scripts
+npx create-react-app <app-name> --scripts-version @captor/react-scripts
 ```

-Or change to `captor-react-scripts` in an existing app.
+Or change to `@captor/react-scripts` in an existing app.
 Change in package.json

 ```
   "dependencies": {